stappersg/vBook/src/tuto/0/basic.md

        ┗ family.vsl
 ```

-vSMTP will pickup any `incoming.vsl`, `outgoing.vsl` and `internal.vsl` scripts under a folder with a fqdn name.
-Those rules will be run following this logic:
+vSMTP will pickup any `incoming.vsl`, `outgoing.vsl` and `internal.vsl` scripts under a folder with a fully qualified domain name.
+Those rules will be run following [this logic](/src/reference/vSL/transaction.md):

-- `incoming.vsl` is run when the sender of the domain is not `doe-family.com` and that recipients domains are `doe-family.com`.
+- `doe-family.com/incoming.vsl` is run when the sender of the domain is not `doe-family.com` and that recipients domains are `doe-family.com`.
-- `outgoing.vsl` is run when the sender of the domain is `doe-family.com` and that recipients domains are not `doe-family.com`.
+- `doe-family.com/outgoing.vsl` is run when the sender of the domain is `doe-family.com` and that recipients domains are not `doe-family.com`.
-- `internal.vsl` is run when the sender and recipients domains are both  `doe-family.com`.
+- `doe-family.com/internal.vsl` is run when the sender and recipients domains are both  `doe-family.com`.

 # TODO: remove